I don’t think I need to tell you how big social media is.

 - A Periscope Guide for Savvy Inbound Marketers

-History: Just launched this summer by famous movie producer and Youtuber Casey Neistat, Beme wants to seriously disrupt social media.
+History: Just launched in Summer, 2015, by famous movie producer and YouTuber Casey Neistat, Beme wants to seriously disrupt social media.

 Within 1 week after the closed release (people had to use coupons to get an account), there were over 1.1 million 4 second video views collected.